MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sit-defn-general-password.md

 description: "General password sensitive information type entity definition."
 ---

-# General password
+# General Password

 ## Format

-A combination of up to 20,000 characters consisting of letters, digits, and special characters.
+Up to 20,000-character combination of letters, digits, and special characters.

 or

-A paired username and password used in URL.
+Login credentials used in command lines

 or

-Login credentials used in command lines.
+Plain-text password used in code snippets

 or

-Plain text password used in code snippets.
+Plain-text password used in script

 or

-Plain text password used in script.

-or

-Plain text password used in XML configuration.
+Plain-text password used in XML configuration

 or